-Yesterday I posted my monthly update on Retail Sales.
-Those of us who routinely track this series know that the Advance Estimate, which is what we got yesterday, will be followed by a second estimate next month and a third estimate the month after.
+Earlier today I posted my monthly update on Retail Sales.
+Those of us who routinely track this series know that the Advance Estimate will be followed by a second estimate next month and a third estimate the month after.
 How big are those revisions?
-Big enough to warrant skepticism about the Advance Estimate?
+Are they big enough to warrant skepticism about the Advance Estimate?

-Here is a visualization of the cumulative change from the first to third estimates from January 2007 through February 2013, the most recent month for which we have three data points.
+See for yourself.
+Here is a visualization of the cumulative change from the first to third estimates from January 2007 through April 2014, the most recent month for which we have three data points.

 As we see, revisions abound, and they move in either direction, although mostly downward during the last recession.
 For a better sense of the magnitude of the revisions, the next chart shows the percent change from the first (advance estimate) to third (second revision).

-During this timeframe there were 33 upward revisions and 41 downward revisions.
-The absolute mean (average) revision was 0.38%, which breaks down as 0.30% for the upward adjustments and -0.44% for the downward adjustments.
+During this timeframe there were 40 upward revisions and 48 downward revisions.
+The absolute mean (average) revision was 0.36%, which comprises a 0.28% average for the upward adjustments and -0.42% for the downward adjustments.

-Now, let's recall yesterday's 0.1% month-over-month improvement of April 2013 Advance Monthly Sales for Retail Trade and Food Services.
-The CB adds a parenthetical (±0.3%)* for that MoM advance estimate.
-The asterisk is expanded as follows:
+The Census Bureau's latest Advance Monthly Retail Trade and Food Services reported a 0.2% month-over-month improvement.
+The CB adds a parenthetical (±0.5%)* for that MoM advance estimate.
+The asterisk points to the following explanation: